jonathonherbert/jonathonherbert.github.io/content/blog/enumerate-matches/index.md

 A breadth-first traversal would be better, and I'll be circling back to tweak the algorithm when I've got time.

 Finally – it'd be interesting to integrate this with our management tooling to give Typerighter's users another way to verify the regexes they're writing are along the right lines.
 We'll do some testing to find out if it helps.
-In the mean time, have a play here!

-<div data-regex="(try|it|out!)" data-allow-edit="true"></div>

 And if you fancy using this in your own projects, it's available under a permissive license at [regex-enumerate-matches](https://www.npmjs.com/package/regex-enumerate-matches).